SAT vs ACT 2026-2027: Which Test Is Right for Your Student?

 Ready to Choose Your Test?

-The best way to decide between the SAT and ACT is to try both in realistic, timed conditions and reflect on your experience.
-At Wagner Prep, we offer free full-length digital SAT and ACT practice tests so students can make an informed choice without the pressure of a real test day.
+The best way to decide is to try both tests under realistic, timed conditions and see how your student responds.
+At Wagner Prep, we offer free full-length digital SAT and ACT practice tests so families can make an informed choice before committing to a prep plan.

 - Mike Wagner